List of review-bombing incidents: Television

 Batwoman was review-bombed for portraying the title character as a lesbian.
 HBO's Watchmen, based on the graphic novel Watchmen, was review bombed by fans of the comic that felt the series disrespected the character of Rorschach, who they felt was meant to be the hero instead of a right-wing figure as illustrated by the original graphic novel and throughout the series, although The Mary Sue noted that the graphic novel had portrayed his character as such.

 The Bluey episode, "Sleepytime", held the position as the second-highest-rated episode on IMDb in August 2022 behind the Breaking Bad episode "Ozymandias" for a brief period of time with a perfect 10/10 rating, tying it with "Ozymandias".
 However, the episode then dropped to a 9.9 rating soon after executive producer Daley Pearson congratulated the episode's position on IMDb on Twitter.
 Soon after, several anime episodes, particularly from Attack on Titan and Code Geass, started ranking higher on the platform.
 It has been speculated that the fans of these anime series review-bombed "Sleepytime" so they would have a higher ranking on the platform than Bluey.

-When it debuted in early September 2022, the television series The Lord of the Rings: The Rings of Power was review bombed on Amazon Prime and Rotten Tomatoes in response to its diverse cast.
+When it debuted in early September 2022, the television series The Lord of the Rings: The Rings of Power was review-bombed on Amazon Prime and Rotten Tomatoes in response to its diverse cast, resulting in an audience score of 33%.

-In 2023, The Last of Us, the television adaption of the video game The Last of Us, was review bombed after the airing of the third episode, "Long, Long Time" which centered on a gay relationship between two characters.
+In 2023, The Last of Us, the television adaptation of the video game The Last of Us, was review-bombed after the airing of the third episode, "Long, Long Time" which centered on a gay relationship between two characters.